 The firm has been known by different names since its founding.
 For many years, it was known as Goldstein, Demchak, Baller, Borgen & Dardarian.
 Beginning in 2013, with the retirement of long-time managing partner Teresa Demchak and the transition of Morris (“Mike”) J. Baller to an Of Counsel relationship, the firm has been known as Goldstein, Borgen, Dardarian & Ho.

 Current Of Counsel Barry Goldstein joined the firm in 1988, bringing with him a race discrimination class action against the Shoney’s Restaurant chain that culminated in a $137 million settlement that created jobs and promotional opportunities for African American Shoney’s employees.
-Current partners David Borgen and Linda M. Dardarian joined the firm in the early 1990’s, representing women in the landmark gender discrimination class action Kraszewski v.
+Current partner Linda M. Dardarian and Of Counsel David Borgen joined the firm in the early 1990’s, representing women in the landmark gender discrimination class action Kraszewski v.
 State Farm, 38 FEP Cases 197 (N.D.
 Cal.
 1985), which culminated in a $250 million settlement and increased the number of female State Farm agents in California from the single agent at the time the suit was filed to over 50% of the agent workforce.
 Current Of Counsel Mike Baller joined the firm in 1995 and, with David Borgen, took the lead in the firm’s gender discrimination class action suit against Home Depot ($87 million class settlement and innovative injunctive relief designed to increase the hiring and promotion of women in what was then a traditionally male dominated company).

 Retired partner Teresa Demchak also joined the firm in the 1990’s and prosecuted a number of discrimination class actions, including Ridgeway v.
 Denny’s a race discrimination case which resulted in the largest public accommodations class action settlement in the history of Title II of the 1964 Civil Rights Act ($34.8 million class settlement and consent decree requiring training and investigation of customer complaints).
 Shortly before her retirement, Ms. Demchak brought to conclusion a long running race discrimination in employment case, McClain v.
 Lufkin Industries, obtaining $14 million and extensive injunctive relief after a trial in the district court and multiple appeals to the Fifth Circuit.